A Guide to Public Key Authentication Using SSH

 Public key authentication is managed by the ~/.ssh/authorized_keys file.
 It contains the public keys that are authorized for logging into a user account via SSH.

-When a user attempts to log in using public key authentication, the host checks the public-key used against the public key provided in this file in order to verify authorization.
+When a user attempts to log in using public key authentication, the host checks the public-key used against the public key’s listed in this file in order to verify authorization.

 Each line represents a single public key, and the format of the authorized_keys file is as follows: